 - Clothing with subject-related information.

 - Electronic equipment (cell phone, smartphone, smartwatch, laptop, tablet computer, iPad, etc.); portable listening or recording devices (MP player, iPad, etc.); cameras or other photographic equipment; devices that can access the Internet; and any other electronic or communication devices.
-You will be asked to place all such devices and backpacks in your locker prior to entering the testing room.

 You can view the College Board’s complete policy at https://apstudent.collegeboard.org/takingtheexam/exam-policies/exam-day-policies.